TheBigEye/Fake-Update/README.md

 4. After the fake update completes, a fake Blue Screen of Death (BSOD) will appear, revealing the prank to your friends.

 ## Available Options
-> NOTE: Windows 8, 10 and 11 Update screens are not finished aand not uploaded yet
+> NOTE: Windows 8, 10 and 11 Update screens are not finished and not uploaded yet

 | Windows XP | Windows Vista | Windows 7 |
 |:---:|:---:|:---:|